Large Format Retail presenting compelling opportunities for investors

 Large Format Retail investment – where we see opportunities for investors

-At Westbridge, we recognise the immense potential within the LFR sector and are actively tapping into this for our investors.
+At Westbridge, we recognise the immense potential within the LFR sector and are actively tapping into this for our investors through our managed fund structures.

 Given the recent uplift in rental growth, we’re seeing many centres that remain under-rented, providing a unique opportunity to enhance income returns through active asset management.

-For example, as part of our Westbridge Retail Centre Fund (Wagga Wagga) acquisition, we estimate that approximately 80% of the leased space is currently rented below market rates, providing potential to increase rental income through lease renewals to drive higher investment returns.
+For example, as part of our Westbridge Retail Centre Fund (Wagga Wagga) acquisition, we estimate that approximately 80% of the leased space is currently rented below market rates, offering value-add potential through strategic lease management and re-negotiation.
+This approach aligns with our focus on delivering higher investment returns without relying solely on capital appreciation.

 In addition, we see substantial opportunities in high-growth regional and metropolitan locations where supply is limited and appropriately zoned land for new LFR developments is scarce.